laravel/docs/cache.md

         public function getPrefix() {}
     }

 We just need to implement each of these methods using a MongoDB connection.
-For an example of how to implement each of these methods, take a look at the `Illuminate\Cache\MemcachedStore` in the framework source code.
-Once our implementation is complete, we can finish our custom driver registration.
+For an example of how to implement each of these methods, take a look at the `Illuminate\Cache\MemcachedStore` in the [Laravel framework source code](https://github.com/laravel/framework).
+Once our implementation is complete, we can finish our custom driver registration by calling the `Cache` facade's `extend` method:

     Cache::extend('mongo', function ($app) {
         return Cache::repository(new MongoStore);